Search Knowledge Base by Keyword

 SH or NH (CH is optional since it is the default)

-This document has explained at a high level the tolerance requirements imposed by OIML.
+This document has explained at a high level the tolerance requirements for each OIML-defined load cell class.
 In an ideal world, a tested load cell of a specified class will meet these tolerances with 100% certainty with regular calibration.
 (Note that the specifications given in the load cell data sheet express the characteristics of that particular load cell when properly calibrated, and fall within any required tolerances for certification.)
 When they do not meet these tolerances, the certified load cell must be taken out of service to be repaired or replaced.

 As always, contact Tacuna Systems with any issues regarding our load cells behaving outside of their specifications.